I wrote a book... About God.

 The story was covered live, at least in part, because the jet carried a celebrity passenger...

-[ Scroll down to keep reading chapter one. ]
+[ Scroll down to learn how to keep reading chapter one. ]

 . . . . . . . .